Use of medical reports

 Medical reports in the context of expulsion

-As a consequence of the ECtHR ruling in Paposhvili v Belgium,[9] the Migration Agency issued legal guidance on assessing medical grounds that can come within the scope of Article 3 ECHR.
-In its latest guidance on the matter, the Agency states that the expulsion of a foreigner suffering from a disease, in combination with the lack of adequate care in the home country, may in very specific cases be considered as inhuman and degrading treatment referred to in Article 3 ECHR.
+As a consequence of the ECtHR ruling in Paposhvili v Belgium,[14] the Swedish Migration Agency issued legal guidance on assessing medical grounds that can come within the scope of Article 3 ECHR.
+In its latest guidance on the matter, the Swedish Migration Agency states that the expulsion of a foreigner suffering from a disease, in combination with the lack of adequate care in the home country, may in very specific cases be considered as inhuman and degrading treatment referred to in Article 3 ECHR.

 • The standard of proof is high, it must be shown that the person is at a real risk of being subjected to such treatment.
 The applicant has the burden of proof that an expulsion leads to a treatment contrary to Article 3 ECHR.